 Make sure to also consult your dog’s veterinarian to find out how much of an orange you can feed your dog, as well to learn what other fruits might be good or hazardous to their health.
 And also be aware of your dog’s medical condition, as it will impact what they can or cannot eat.

-Do you feed your dog an orange as a treat?
-Do they like them or they too tart?
+Do you ever feed your dog an orange as a treat?
+Does your pup like them, or are they too tart?
 Let us know in the comments below!